Granular segregation across flow geometries: a closure model for the particle segregation velocity: Simulations

-In addition to the controlled shear flows, we also consider four cases where the velocity field is not directly controlled (insets in figure~\ref{fig:natural}).
+In addition to the controlled shear flows, we also consider four cases where the velocity field is not directly controlled.
+(For reference, each of these flows are shown schematically later in the paper as insets when the results are discussed, see figure~\ref{fig:natural}.)
 The flow kinematics of these uncontrolled ``natural flows" are driven entirely by the combined effects of gravity and boundary conditions.
 The walls are rough in all cases, formed from a $2.5d_l$ thick layer of bonded large and small particles that move collectively.
-For the wall-driven flows, an overburden pressure $P_0$ equal to the pressure at a depth of $H/2$ (i.e. $P_0=0.5\rho \phi g H$) is imposed on the upper wall.
+For the wall-driven flows, an overburden pressure $P_0$ equal to the pressure at a depth of $H/2$ (i.e. $P_0=0.5\rho \phi g_0 H$) is imposed on the upper wall.
 When gravity is included for plane shear flow and inclined chute flow, it results in a pressure gradient in $z$.
-In both wall driven flows, the upper wall moves at velocity $u(H) = 10\,$m/s in the $x$ direction and the lower wall at $u(0) = -10\,$m/s in the $-x$ direction.
+In both wall driven flows, the upper wall moves at velocity $u(H) = 10\,$m\,s$^{-1}$ in the $x$-direction and the lower wall at $u(0) = -10\,$m\,s$^{-1}$ in the negative $x$-direction.
 Both cases show little to no slip at either wall.
 The vertical chute flow is driven by gravity, which is aligned parallel to the rough fixed bounding walls, resulting in a generally uniform velocity at the centre of the channel that goes to zero at the walls.
 In this case, there is no pressure gradient in $z$ to drive segregation, so any segregation in $z$ is driven by shear gradients alone.
 Finally, the inclined chute flow lacks an upper wall (free boundary) so that particles flow due to a streamwise component of gravity.
 Here the pressure gradient in the segregation direction is $g_0 \cos{\theta}$, where $\theta$ is the inclination angle of the base (lower wall) relative to $\vec{g}$.